 Kobuleti hotel infrastructure was well developed in the Soviet period.
 There were many sanatoriums, which, unfortunately, ceased to function with the collapse of the USSR.
 Compared with neighbouring Batumi, expensive and luxurious hotels in Kobuleti are only a few.
 Boutique hotels, apartments, guesthouses or simply rooms that locals rent out for affordable prices (from $10 to $15 per person per night) are more popular.
 Accommodation by rent is an excellent alternative for tourists who are focused on thrifty holidays.
 And those tourists, who prefer more comfortable conditions, can choose between the best hotels in Kobuleti presented below.

 Kobuleti Georgia Palace Hotel & Spa opens the top five hotels in Kobuleti.
 This five-star hotel is located on the first coastline with a private beach area.
 From the balconies, you can enjoy a splendid view of the sea.
 The hotel includes SPA and beauty treatments, a gym, heated outdoor and indoor pools, free wireless internet.

 Castello Mare Hotel & Wellness Resort is another 5-star hotel that offers its guests spacious rooms with balconies and sea view.
-The hotel has a fitness center, swimming pools, a tennis court and a wellness center with SPA treatments.
+The hotel has a fitness centre, swimming pools, a tennis court and a wellness centre with SPA treatments.
 The hotel is also located on the first line and has its own beach.

 Kobuleti Pearl of Sea Hotel & Spa is a four-star hotel on the first line.
 Facilities include an outdoor swimming pool, a fitness room, as well as a spa and wellness services.